 Submissions for The Binge-Watching Cure III, Science Fiction Edition, will open January 20th and close July 1st.
-Please reference our horror page for more information on deadline and and desired themes.
+Please reference our horror page for more information on deadline and desired themes.
 Below are our general submission preferences.

 Please email us your story at bingecurebook(Replace this parenthesis with the @ sign)gmail.com or follow this link and send us your story in DOC, DOCX, RTF, or PDF format, double spaced with human being-readable margins, and in a sensible font such as Times New Roman, Arial, or Courier.
 Don’t put your story in the body of the email.

 Our FAQ has more information on what kind of stories we’re looking for and what kind of stories are not a match for The Binge-Watching Cure.